mohamed-halemo/FanChat-Privacy/privacy-policy.md

 to you;
 • monitoring and analysing trends, usage and activities in connection with the Software;
 • detecting, investigating and preventing fraudulent transactions or unauthorized or illegal activities;
-• protecting the rights and property of DIVO and others;
+• protecting the rights and property of Fanchat and others;
 • linking, connecting or combining information we collect from or about you with other information.
 Disclosure to third parties
 We will only disclose your Personal Data in the following ways: